iteles/emails-with-zoho-and-gmail/README.md

 Set up your business email address for free using Zoho's free tier and manage it from your gmail account.

 ## Why?
+We work with a lot of very early stage startups who are still working on testing out their idea by [building their minimum viable product (MVP)](http://www.dwyl.io).
+They often have exactly zero money to spend outside of the strictly necessary expenses.

-When it comes to emails, the most common question we are asked by those who work with us is
+When it comes to emails, the most common question we are asked by these startups is
 >'How do I set up an email address so that it comes from my business domain name for free/cheaply? (e.g. *yournamehere*@dwyl.io)'

 The next question is usually
-> How do I manage this from gmail so I can send and receive all of my email from one place?
+> How do I manage this from gmail so I can send and receive all of my email (personal and business) from one place?

-So we wrote up this quick how-to guide so that we had somewhere to direct folks to.
+So we wrote up this quick how-to guide so that we had somewhere to direct folks to (and hopefully be helpful to anyone who finds it!).

 *Note: This focuses on Zoho Mail because at the time of writing it is the simplest free solution we have found for this purpose.
 However, the concepts of setting up email forwarding and aliasing can be adapted to other email providers.*